brightcove/hot-shots/README.md

 When you've done all this we're happy to try to get this merged in right away.

+## Package versioning and security

+Versions will attempt to follow semantic versioning, with major changes only coming in major versions.

+npm publishing is possible by one person, [bdeitte](https://github.com/bdeitte), who has two-factor authentication enabled for publishes.
+Publishes only contain one additional library, unix-dgram.

 ## Name

 Why is this project named hot-shots?
 Because: